What types of insurance coverage does a cleaning company need?

 There are dozens of insurance companies that sell coverage for cleaning businesses.
 However, not all insurers are created equal.
 To find the best cleaning business insurance carrier, it’s important to compare multiple companies.
 Follow these steps to find the best insurance company for your business:

-1. Coverage options: Every cleaning business has different insurance requirements.
+1. Check coverage options.
+Every cleaning business has different insurance requirements.
 When comparing companies, look at the coverage options available and choose an insurer that offers the types and amounts of coverage you need based on your potential risks.

-2. Third-party ratings: Third-party ratings can help you better understand an insurer’s customer service reputation and overall customer satisfaction.
+2. Review third-party ratings.
+Third-party ratings can help you better understand an insurer’s customer service reputation and overall customer satisfaction.
 It’s a good idea to check company ratings from reputable industry organizations, like J.D.
 Power and the National Association of Insurance Commissioners (NAIC).

-3. Financial strength: Choose an insurance company that has an excellent or superior financial strength rating from AM Best.
+3. Research financial strength.
+Choose an insurance company that has an excellent or superior financial strength rating from AM Best.
 Financially stable insurers are able to meet policyholder obligations and pay claims.
 Companies that aren’t financially strong are at a higher risk of bankruptcy and may have a harder time paying claims.

-4. Online tools: If you prefer to handle your insurance needs online, look for insurance companies that offer online tools, such as online policy management, online claims, live chat and risk management resources.
+4. Look for online tools.
+If you prefer to handle your insurance needs online, look for insurance companies that offer online tools, such as online policy management, online claims, live chat and risk management resources.

-5. Cost: Before you purchase business insurance, get personalized rate quotes from a few different carriers.
+5. Compare cost.
+Before you purchase business insurance, get personalized rate quotes from a few different carriers.
 This will help you find the cheapest premium for the type and amount of coverage you want.

 How to get the best coverage for your small business